JennStro/master-thesis-eclipse/README.md

 # master-thesis-eclipse

 ### Quickstart
-- Download or clone this repository.
+- Download the update site from https://jennstro.github.io/
-- Open Eclipse, and open "master.thesis.update.site" as a project.
-Click on site.xml and build.
-- Choose "Help -> Install New Software -> Add -> Local".
+- In Eclipse choose "Help -> Install New Software -> Add -> Local".
-- Choose the folder "master.thesis.eclipse.update.site".
+- Choose the folder "master.thesis.eclipse.update.site" you downloaded earlier.
-- Mark the "master" category and finish the installation.
+- Accept the licence and finish the installation.